 Southwest Autism Research & Resource Center is pleased to announce the election of Julie Alpert to its board of directors.

 I remember the first time I walked into SARRC, I was in the waiting room, waiting with my leg bouncing up and down.
 I was nervously thinking about what my first volunteer session as a Peer Mentor in the CommunityWorks program would be like.
 My only experience with autism was through stories my mom had told me about her time as a teacher in a self-contained classroom.

-Storm Leugers is a Behavior Therapist at Southwest Autism Research & Resource Center (SARRC).
-She is based at the Community School’s Phoenix campus, SARRC’s inclusive preschool for ages 18 months to 5 years old that provides intensive, ABA-based programming for children with ASD and high-quality early childhood education for typically developing children.
+Marisa Carroll is a Senior Behavior Therapist at Southwest Autism Research & Resource Center (SARRC).
+She has been with SARRC for three years working within the Community School, an inclusive preschool program that provides high-quality early childhood education and ABA-based programming for children with autism and their typically developing peers.

 Recently, a SARRC clinical supervisor posted this picture to her Instagram.
 Of all the videos, images, and memes I’ve seen since we were first hit with COVID-19, this one is by far my favorite.